Gambling Advertising Regulation in Malta

 The regulator prohibited operators from exploiting and directly or indirectly referencing the disease in their marketing communications.
 The Commercial Communications Committee held 32 meetings in total and established that eleven advertisements and promotions violated the Commercial Communications Regulations.

-Some breaches concerned advertisements on social media where the operators had failed to provide references to the terms of promotional schemes.
-Others had to do with ads that lacked the necessary disclaimers as required by local law.
+Some breaches concerned advertisements on social media where operators had failed to provide references to the terms of promotional schemes.
+Others involved ads that lacked the necessary disclaimers required by local law.

 After an extensive investigation, the Maltese gambling regulator issued nine administrative fines, canceled seven licenses, and ordered the suspension of two permits.
 The MGA collected €2.43 million from fines for the period between January and June 2020.